theyosh/TerrariumPI/docs/_posts/2024-08-01-10-year-anniversary.md

 ### Lesson learned

 A lot of hardware support has been added.
-And during those years I learned that you always have to by more hardware than needed.
+And during those years I learned that you always have to buy more hardware than needed.
 Because hardware will always break down in a weekend.
 Or the hardware is not available anymore as it was to old.
 Therefore my advise is always:

 <!-- prettier-ignore-start -->
-> Buy at least 1 backup device when you order new hardware {: .prompt-tip }
+> **Buy at least 1 backup device when you order new hardware** {: .prompt-tip }
 <!-- prettier-ignore-end -->